Simplified Molecular Input Line Entry System: Branching

-The one form of branch which does not require parentheses are ring-closing bonds.
-Choosing ring-closing bonds appropriately can reduce the number of parentheses required.
+The one form of branch which does not require parentheses are ring-closing bonds: the SMILES fragment C1N is equivalent to C(1)N, both denoting a bond between the C and the N. Choosing ring-closing bonds adjacent to branch points can reduce the number of parentheses required.
 For example, toluene is normally written as Cc1ccccc1 or c1ccccc1C, avoiding the parentheses required if written as c1cc(C)ccc1 or c1cc(ccc1)C.

 Stereochemistry

 SMILES permits, but does not require, specification of stereoisomers.

 Configuration around double bonds is specified using the characters / and \ to show directional single bonds adjacent to a double bond.
 For example, F/C=C/F (see depiction) is one representation of trans-1,2-difluoroethylene, in which the fluorine atoms are on opposite sides of the double bond (as shown in the figure), whereas F/C=C\F (see depiction) is one possible representation of cis-1,2-difluoroethylene, in which the fluorines are on the same side of the double bond.

 Bond direction symbols always come in groups of at least two, of which the first is arbitrary.
 That is, F\C=C\F is the same as F/C=C/F. When alternating single-double bonds are present, the groups are larger than two, with the middle directional symbols being adjacent to two double bonds.
 For example, the common form of (2,4)-hexadiene is written C/C=C/C=C/C.

 As a more complex example, beta-carotene has a very long backbone of alternating single and double bonds, which may be written CC1CCC/C(C)=C1/C=C/C(C)=C/C=C/C(C)=C/C=C/C=C(C)/C=C/C=C(C)/C=C/C2=C(C)/CCCC2(C)C.

 Configuration at tetrahedral carbon is specified by @ or @@.
 Consider the four bonds in the order in which they appear, left to right, in the SMILES form.
 Looking toward the central carbon from the perspective of the first bond, the other three are either clockwise or counter-clockwise.
 These cases are indicated with @@ and @, respectively (because the @ symbol itself is a counter-clockwise spiral).